Careers360 Logo

 • It leads to an increase in the girth of plants.

-• Tissue involved in secondary growth are vascular cambium, cork cambium
+• Tissues involved in secondary growth are the vascular cambium, the cork cambium

 Vascular Cambium